WHERE THE FAST BIRDS FLY: FALCON COMPETITIONS IN THE UAE

 And to find out who is the most perfect of them all, a beauty contest, just for falcons, takes place in Abu Dhabi once a year.

-This year, more than 100 birds have been entered into the competition.
-Each one of them is thoroughly checked – they each are given points on head size, eyes, beak, shoulders, wings, feet, claws and, of course, their plumage.
-The falcon with the most points overall is the winner.
+Hundreds of birds have been entered into the competition.
+Each one of them is thoroughly checked and graded on head size, eyes, beak, shoulders, wings, feet, claws and, of course, their plumage.

 Many of the falcons are extremely valuable and so they don’t live in a cage but in closed, air-conditioned rooms.